Marcelo Flores

-Marcelo Flores Dorrell (born 1 October 2003) is a professional footballer who plays as an attacking midfielder or winger for Liga MX club Tigres UANL.
-Born in Canada, he plays for the Mexico national team.
+Marcelo Flores Dorrell (born 1 October 2003) is a Canadian professional soccer player who plays as an attacking midfielder or winger for Liga MX club Tigres UANL and the Canada national team.

 Early life

 Flores was born in Canada to a Canadian mother of English descent and Mexican former footballer, Rubén Flores.
 He was raised in Georgetown, Ontario.
 As his father was the manager of the Cayman Islands women's national football team, Flores spent some time on the islands, where he was invited to a training camp by Ipswich Town youth development coach Steve Foley.
 He impressed during the week long camp, and joined the Ipswich Town academy.

 In 2019, Flores joined the Arsenal academy on a free transfer.
 He made a bright start to the 2020–21 campaign with Arsenal's under-18s, scoring three goals in two games.

 Club career

 Arsenal

 After training with the first team, he signed his first professional contract in October 2020.
 Shortly after, he was included in The Guardian's "Next Generation 2020", highlighting the best young players in the world.

-He was called up to the Arsenal first team for the first time on April 4, 2022, making the bench for their match against Crystal Palace, although he did not appear in the match as a substitute.
+He was called up to the Arsenal first team for the first time on 4 April 2022, making the bench for their match against Crystal Palace, although he did not appear in the match as a substitute.